jhanavi33/Ecommerce-sales-analytics-dashboard/README.md

 <a href="https://github.com/jhanavi33/Ecommerce-sales-analytics-dashboard/blob/main/Screenshot%202026-06-29%20210553.png">View dashboard 2</a>

 ## Project Insights
-Generated $105M in total revenue with a positive Year-over-Year growth of 16.12%.
+-Generated $105M in total revenue with a positive Year-over-Year growth of 16.12%.
-Identified the highest-selling products based on quantity and revenue contribution.
+-Identified the highest-selling products based on quantity and revenue contribution.
-Analyzed monthly sales trends to identify seasonal demand patterns.
+-Analyzed monthly sales trends to identify seasonal demand patterns.
-Evaluated supplier performance to determine major revenue contributors.
+-Evaluated supplier performance to determine major revenue contributors.
-Compared store division performance across different geographical regions.
+-Compared store division performance across different geographical regions.
-Examined customer purchasing behavior and transaction type distribution for business insights.
+-Examined customer purchasing behavior and transaction type distribution for business insights.
-Built an interactive reporting solution enabling users to filter and analyze data dynamically.
+-Built an interactive reporting solution enabling users to filter and analyze data dynamically.

+# Final Conclusion

+This dashboard demonstrates how Microsoft Excel can be used as a powerful Business Intelligence tool to transform raw sales data into actionable insights.
+By analyzing revenue trends, customer behavior, supplier performance, product sales, and regional performance, the dashboard provides valuable information that can help organizations optimize sales strategies, improve operational efficiency, and support informed business decisions.